8ta4/spam/README.md

 You edit them in `config.cljs`.

 The `spam init` command creates this file.
-Its job is to return a JavaScript object that acts as the configuration for your project.
+Its job is to return a map as its final expression, which acts as the configuration for your project.

 > Can I edit the system prompts?

 Yes.

-Inside the JavaScript object that your `config.cljs` file returns, you're looking for the `prompts` property.
-Its value is another object, where each property is the name of an agent, like `creator` or `judge`.
-You edit the `system` property for that agent, which expects a string.
+Inside the map that your `config.cljs` file returns, you're looking for the `:prompts` key.
+Its value is another map, where each key is the name of an agent, like `:creator` or `:judge`.
+You edit the `:system` key for that agent, which expects a string.

 > Can I edit the user prompts?

 Yes.

 The user prompt is right next to the system prompt.
-Inside the object for a specific agent, you'll find the `user` property.
-This property expects a function.
-This function receives a JavaScript object.
-Your job is to use that object to return a prompt string.
-The `config.cljs` file that `spam init` creates for you comes with a complete example showing every property available for each agent.
+Inside the map for a specific agent, you'll find the `:user` key.
+This key expects a function.
+This function receives a map.
+Your job is to use that map to return a prompt string.
+The `config.cljs` file that `spam init` creates for you comes with a complete example showing every key available for each agent.

 > Do I have to choose from a list of drafts?